jmuzina/gpxvis/readme.md

   - Replace `CLIENT_SECRET` with the Client Secret from the dashboard
   - Replace `SECRET_KEY` with a random string, whatever you like.
   - Fill in Twitter credentials using information securely sent via Bitwarden.
-- Run web server: `flask run`
+- Run web server: `gunicorn wsgi:flaskApp`

-# KSU VM Production Server Running
-- Attach to the TMUX session : `tmux a`
-- Launch webserver: `sudo python3 app.py`
-- Detach from TMUX session: Press CTRL+B, then press D.